thefrontside/simulacrum/.changes/port.md

 "@simulacrum/server": minor
 ---

-Allow an optional port field in the options argument of createSimulation.
+a `services` field added to the `createSimulation` options argument where a port can be assigned.